 Load from Spark Dataframe

-The TigerGraph Spark Connector is used with Apache Spark to read data from a Spark DataFrame (or Data Lake) and write to TigerGraph.
+The TigerGraph Spark Connector employs Apache Spark to read data from a Spark DataFrame (or Data Lake) and write to TigerGraph.
+This connector has multiple optimizations for high performance, scalability, and management.

-As of TigerGraph 4.1, it can also be used from Spark to run a TigerGraph query and streaming data into Spark as a Dataframe.
+In TigerGraph 3.11+, it can also be used to to stream data from TigerGraph into Spark as a Dataframe.

 Users can leverage it to connect TigerGraph to the Spark ecosystem and load data from any Spark data sources, e.g.:

-The legacy Spark Connection Via JDBC Driver will be deprecated.
+The legacy Spark Connection Via JDBC Driver is deprecated.
 Please migrate to this new connector.

 Prerequisites